Monitoring and testing for chronic wasting disease

 The first 500 hunters in each surveillance area who provide a tissue sample from a deer taken in a surveillance area will receive a participation crest.

-2025 testing and freezer locations
+2025 freezer depot locations

 In 2025, we will conduct chronic wasting disease monitoring in 2 Ontario regions: